 - Place egg whites in a bowl; let stand at room temperature 30 minutes.

-- Meanwhile, preheat oven to 325°.
-Line bottom of a greased 15x10x1-in. baking pan with parchment or waxed paper.
+- Preheat oven to 325°.
+Line bottom of a greased 15x10x1-in. baking pan with parchment paper; grease paper.
 Sift cocoa, flour and salt together twice.

-- In another large bowl, beat egg yolks until slightly thickened.
+- In a large bowl, beat egg yolks until slightly thickened.
 Gradually add 1/3 cup confectioners' sugar, beating on high speed until thick and lemon-colored.
 Beat in vanilla.
-Fold in flour mixture (batter will be thick).
+Fold in cocoa mixture (batter will be very thick).

 - Add cream of tartar to egg whites; with clean beaters, beat on medium until soft peaks form.
 Gradually add remaining confectioners' sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until soft glossy peaks form.
 Fold a fourth of the whites into batter, then fold in remaining whites.
 Transfer to prepared pan, spreading evenly.

 - Bake 9-11 minutes or until top springs back when lightly touched.
 Cover cake with waxed paper; cool completely on a wire rack.

 - In a small bowl, beat cheeses and sugar until blended.
 Stir in Kahlua, orange peel and vanilla.
 Spread over cake to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a short side.
 Trim ends; place on a platter, seam side down.

 Originally published as Orange Ricotta Cake Roll in Taste of Home's Holiday & Celebrations Cookbook Annual 2013, p26